 In April 2020, we entered into interest rate swap agreements to reduce our exposure to variable interest rates on our term loan and revolving credit facility.
-The notional amount covered by these interest rate swaps was \$200.0 million as of September 30, 2020 and gradually decreases to \$80.0 million by November 30, 2021 until the termination date of September 30, 2022.
+The notional amount covered by these interest rate swaps was \$130.0 million as of March 31, 2021 and decreases to \$80.0 million by November 30, 2021 until the termination date of September 30, 2022.

 We use derivative instruments to manage exposure to market risk, including interest rate risk.
-All of our current derivatives are designated and accounted for as economic hedges.
-Unsettled amounts under our economic hedges are recorded on the Balance Sheet at fair value in "Other Receivables" or "Other Current Liabilities."
+Unsettled amounts under our interest rate swaps are recorded on the Balance Sheet at fair value in "Other Receivables" or "Other Current Liabilities."
 Gains and losses on our interest rate swaps are recorded on the Income Statement in "Interest Expense."
-For the three and nine months ended September 30, 2020, we recognized a net loss of less than \$0.2 million related to our interest rate swaps.
+For the three months ended March 31, 2021, we recognized a net loss of \$0.1 million related to our interest rate swaps.
 We currently do not have any derivatives that are accounted for as hedges under ASC 815.